What to know before closing a credit card with a balance

 While you can close a credit card with a balance, there are plenty of details to keep in mind before you do so.
 For starters, you need to have a plan to pay your remaining debt off before you close a card, and you should really have a reason to close the card versus just keeping it open until the balance is paid off (and potentially even after).

-You should also know that closing a credit card with a balance can hurt your credit score — even though you’re not adding more debt.
+Closing a credit card with a balance can also hurt your credit score — even though you’re not adding more debt.
 Read on to learn everything that can happen when you close a credit card while still owing money, plus some pros and cons that come with making this move.

 What happens if you close a credit card with a balance